Jai Steadman: Maine Black Bears

 Steadman was announced assistant head coach on Feb.
 17, 2022.
 When head coach Richard Barron parted ways with the team midway through the season, he was elevated to interim head coach.

 Independence CC

 Steadman was named head coach of the Pirates in 2023.

 Personal life

 Steadman was adopted early in his life to Caucasian parents.
 They knew he was Native American, but did not know his tribe.
 Steadman tried to find out his roots in 2009.
 There, he found his mother was Ponca, and her brother was first chairman of the restored Ponca tribe.
 Steadman decided to change his name from Jason to Jai (meaning victory in a native language).

-While working with the Vipers, Steadman met Sally, to whom he is now married.
-They reside in McAllen and have three children, Malik, Bryan and Sydney.
-Jai Steadman also has a daughter, Morgan.